Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 This place also sells loads of affordable pearl jewellery — earrings, necklaces and bracelets.
 Sabah lies next to the ocean, after all!
 They make great gifts and we ended up buying two pairs of pearl earrings for RM100.

-*Pro-tip: Bargaining is welcome and almost expected.
+*Pro-tip: Bargaining is welcomed and almost expected.

 Handicraft Market